Rocky Balboa (film): Critical response

 On Rotten Tomatoes, the film had a score of 78% based on a sample of 184 reviews, with an average rating of 6/10.
 The site's consensus read, "Implausible but entertaining and poignant, Rocky Balboa finds the champ in fighting form for the first time in years."
 On Metacritic it had a weighted average score of 63 out of 100 based on 36 reviews, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B+" on a scale of "A+" to "F".

 On the television show Ebert & Roeper, both Richard Roeper and guest reviewer Aisha Tyler gave the film a "thumbs up" rating.
 Among other positive reviews were from Variety, David Edelstein of New York Magazine, Ethan Alter of Premiere, Victoria Alexander of Filmsinreview.com, Jeanne Aufmuth of Palo Alto Weekly, Brett Buckalew of Filmstew.com, The Hollywood Reporter and Owen Gleiberman of Entertainment Weekly.

 Some criticism came from Christy Lemire, who described the film as self-parody.
 Kenneth Turan of the Los Angeles Times criticized the film's premise as implausible and derivative, and the plot development as cursory.
 Colm Andrew of the Manx Independent said the film "captures the look and feel of the first Rocky but becomes too much of a sentimental homage" and overall "there is little point in joining Stallone on this ultimately dull nostalgia trip".

-Stallone was quoted as having told reporters that he would rather "do something that he enjoyed badly, than feel bad about not doing something he enjoyed."
+Stallone said he knew he would face skepticism about his plan to make a sixth Rocky film, but he cited a line from the script, spoken by the Rocky character, that helped to explain his decision to go ahead: "I'd rather do something I love badly than to feel bad about not doing something I love."

 The film was greeted warmly by the majority of the boxing community, with many experts believing the Rocky character is still a key symbol of the sport and that the boxing scenes were the most realistic of any film.
 On the DVD, Stallone attributes this to the fact that he used realistic sound-effects (the previous installments had become notorious for their unrealistic and loud sounds of punches landing) and the fact that both Stallone and Tarver threw real punches at each other.